 - Increased consistency in expectations for high-level student learning. - Increased consistency in approach and practice to classroom management and expectations. - Increased consistency in approach and practice to grading. - Increased cross-talk among teachers and administrators about teaching and learning. - Increased collaborative planning and problem-solving around instructional practice. - Increased efficacy, focus on the relationship between teachers' practice and student learning. - Increased self-reflection and planning.

 Recommended reading.

-Professional respect and trust Communication skills and participation in decision making Open-mindedness to new information and perspectives Deepening pedagogical and curriculum knowledge Sharing of information and power Shared responsibility
+Professional respect and trust

+Deepening pedagogical and curriculum knowledge Communication skills and participation in decision making

+Sharing of information and power

+Open-mindedness to new information and perspectives

+Shared responsibility